 Dogs and cats are not the only species kept as pets.
 As more and more people share their lives with less conventional species, there is a need to improve understanding of both eye diseases and normal ocular features of these critters.
 One area of special interest to our lab is the assessment of methods for measuring intraocular pressure in a range of species.
-Most recently, senior veterinary student Kevin Snyder and Resident, Dr. Andrew Lewin have been working with Dr. Christoph Mans, a veterinarian specializing in “special species” at UW Veterinary Care, to test the accuracy of various different commercially available tonometers in chinchillas!
+Most recently, Resident Kevin Snyder worked with Dr. Christoph Mans, a veterinarian specializing in “special species” at UW Veterinary Care, to test the accuracy of various different commercially available tonometers in chinchillas!
 Dr. McLellan has also collaborated with Lab student alumna, Dr. Jessica Lovstad and Dr. Gamble, the veterinarian at Lincoln Park Zoo in Chicago, to help establish normal ranges of intraocular pressure in a wide range of species.

 Veterinary Ophthalmologists and dog owners and breeders rightly fear glaucoma in their canine patients and companions.
 Glaucoma in dogs is a formidable adversary, that often causes severe pain and can rob affected dogs of sight in a matter of hours.
 In this respect, the disease in dogs most resembles acute angle closure glaucoma in people.
 While medical and surgical advances enable us to preserve vision in some of our canine glaucoma patients for months or even years, these treatments do have high complication rates.
 A range of dog breeds are over-represented in our clinical glaucoma caseload at UW Veterinary Care and we are actively working to help discover and understand genes responsible for susceptibility to glaucoma in several breeds including the Siberian Husky and Basset Hound.
 We currently collaborate with Dr. Peter Muir